}

 • Loss of reasoning during an explanation.

-• Omission of steps in complex tasks.
+• Skipping steps in complex tasks.

 Although often confused with disinterest, these difficulties reflect real cognitive challenges that require understanding and personalized strategies. 😊